 Happy New Year!

-After 2020, the beginning of this New Year feels especially exciting!
+After the pandemic, the beginning of this New Year feels especially exciting!
 I don’t know about you, but my family and I have goals this year to take a vacation somewhere...anywhere, get together with friends and family again and enjoy some normalcy at some point (hopefully soon) this year!!

 I currently work as a Speech Language Pathologist in the schools, and although I already had a position doing mostly teletherapy from home, I did have to travel occasionally.
 So, it’s been nice to take a break from work travel and just be home.